TOP

 Package Itinerary

-Visit of Riomaggiore, a little and suggestive village with beautiful typical shops.
+Visit Riomaggiore, a charming and picturesque village with beautiful traditional shops.

-In the afternoon we will move to Corniglia, the only one of the five villages without a true harbour at the sea.
+In the afternoon, we will travel to Corniglia, the only one of the five villages without a true harbor on the sea.

-In the afternoon, visit of Vernazza.
-We will take a boat to have a tour and see the five villages from the sea.
+Then, we will take a boat tour to admire all five villages from the sea.

-In the evening our tour will end at La Spezia
+In the evening, our tour will conclude in La Spezia.

 Explore More About Manarola:

-Manarola, built on a high rock 70 meters above sea level, is one of the most charming and romantic of the Cinque Terre villages.
-The tiny harbor features a boat ramp, picturesque multicolored houses facing the sea, and a tiny piazza with seafood restaurants.
+Manarola, built on a high rock 70 meters above sea level, is one of the most charming and romantic villages in the Cinque Terre.

-Along the main road, the boats are pulled onto dry land every time the sea is rough.
-Although there is no real beach here, it has some of the best deep-water swimming around.
+Along the main street, boats are pulled onto dry land whenever the sea becomes rough.

-The village is all ups and downs, with steep narrow alleys carrugi, leading to the sea.
+The village is full of steep, narrow alleys known as carrugi, which lead down to the sea.

-If you want to venture up to the top of Manarola, make sure you check out the church.
-In more ancient times, the bell tower was used as a post to watch for potential pirate raids.
+If you venture to the top of Manarola, be sure to visit the church.
+In earlier times, its bell tower was used as a lookout for potential pirate raids.

-You are recommend the scenic hike Manarola - Volastra - Corniglia.
-The first part of the hiking trail has a very steep climb (1200 steps) which you can skip by taking the bus from Manarola to Volastra.
-Normally there is a bus every hour.
+The first section of the trail includes a steep climb of approximately 1,200 steps, which can be avoided by taking the bus from Manarola to Volastra.
+Buses usually run once every hour.

-The path goes along narrow, spectacular terraces with vineyards supported by dry stone walls.
-It gives you wonderful views of the Mediterranean and the Cinque Terre villages.
-This path is free and you do not need any hiking pass.
+The trail passes through spectacular vineyard terraces supported by dry stone walls and offers breathtaking views of the Mediterranean Sea and the Cinque Terre villages.

 Contact Back